How do nettles sting?

 Stinging hairs of nettles are hollow, pointed cells with a tip made of pure silica, which breaks leaving a jagged point when you brush against it.
 The nettle sting contains irritants – mainly formic acid and histamines – that are injected into the surface layer of the skin cells.

-However, if you really want to neutralise the effect of the nettle sting’s acid, try treating it with soap, milk or a dilute solution of baking soda, which are all alkaline.
+If you really want to neutralise the effect of the nettle sting’s acid and dock leaves don’t work, try treating it with soap, milk or a dilute solution of baking soda, all of which are alkaline.

 Do you have a wildlife question you’d like answered?
 Email your question to email@example.com or post it to Q&A, BBC Wildlife Magazine, Immediate Media Company, 2nd Floor, Tower House, Fairfax Street, Bristol, BS1 3BN